8 May 2015

 Changchun was first constructed in 1800.
 In 1932, it became the capital of Manchukuo, acquiring the name Hsinking, which means “New Capital” in Mandarin.
 From that time until 1945, China's last emperor, Pu Yi, was installed as the government head of Manchukuo by the Japanese.
 After the second World War, the city was liberated by the Soviet Red Army in 1945, and returned to Chinese rule in 1946.

-After the founding of P.R.C., Changchun developed quickly.
+After the founding of PRC, Changchun developed quickly.
 In addition to its nicknames “City of Automobiles” and “City of Science and Technology”, Changchun is also called “City of Films”, “City of Statues” and “Forest City”.
 The Changchun Film Studio was the first film studio to commence filming in China, and was praised as being the cradle of the Chinese film industry.
-A national film festival is held in Changchun every second year.
+A national film festival is held in Changchun every two years.

 Being the capital of Manchukuo, Changchun has many historical and scenic spots, such as the Puppet Emperor's Palace and Badabu.
 Famous, natural must-see sights include the South Lake Park and the Jingyuetan National Forest Park.
 Another major draw-card is the vast variety of activities to be experienced at the Changchun Film Studio and Changchun Movie City.

 In the culinary world, the most unique feature of Changchun's local dishes is the native countryside taste.
-The raw ingredients of the most famous dishes are mainly rare products found in Changbai Mountain, such as ginseng, antlers, bear's paw, Feilong, Xueha, Songermo, et cetera.
+The raw ingredients of the most famous dishes are mainly rare products found in Changbai Mountain, such as ginseng, antlers, bear's paw, Feilong, Xueha and Songermo.
 The most well-known dishes include the eight major bowls of Manchu, sauce meats, frozen dumplings, hoof filament, dog's meats, fried mutton, etc.

 Major Development Zones